-Wherever possible, this Guide relies on the meanings already listed in Hawaiian dictionaries, or meanings used in the 1854, 1874, and 1909 pamphlets, the authors have made decisions to set definitions of terms that are intended to stabilize and make it easier to consistently distinguish terminology necessary to proper parliamentary usage.
-When not otherwise specifically attributed to one of these parliamentary pamphlets from the Hawaiian Kingdom or the Territory of Hawai'i, the translations herein have been made by Dr. Richard Keaoopuaokalani NeSmith.
+Wherever possible this Guide relies on the meanings already listed in Hawaiian dictionaries, or "Hawaiian words" used in the 1854, 1874 and 1909 pamphlets, the authors have made decisions to set definitions of terms that are intended to stabilize and make it easier to consistently distinguish terminology necessary to proper parliamentary usage.
+When not otherwise specifically attributed to one of these parliamentary pamphlets from the Hawaiian Kingdom or the Territory of Hawai'i, the translations herein have been made by Dr. Keao NeSmith.

 In parliamentary procedure, for example, there is an important distinction between the terms 'meeting' and 'session'.
-A meeting is "a single official gathering of its members in one room or area to transact business for a length of time during which there is no cessation of proceedings and the members do not separate, unless for a short recess" [Robert's Rules of Order Newly Revised (11th ed.), p.
-81].
-Whereas, a session "is a meeting or series of connected meetings devoted to a single order of business. program, agenda, or announced purpose" [Robert's Rules of Order Newly Revised (11th ed.), p.
-82].
-We have, therefore, chosen the word hālāwai for meeting and kau 'aha for session, even though these words may be translated differently in non-parliamentary contexts.
-The parliamentary distinction becomes important in understanding the rules relating to the motions to postpone indefinitely (pages 45-46) and reconsider (page 58).
+A meeting is "a single official gathering of its members in one room or area to transact business for a length of time during which there is no cessation of proceedings and the members do not separate, unless for a short recess" [Robert's Rules of Order Newly Revised (12th ed.)
+8:2(1)].
+Whereas, a session "is a meeting or series of connected meetings devoted to a single order of business, program, agenda, or announced purpose" [Robert's Rules of Order Newly Revised (12th ed.)
+8:2(2)].
+We have, therefore, chosen the word hālāwai for meeting and Kau 'aha for session, even though these words may be translated differently in non-parliamentary contexts.
+The parliamentary distinction becomes important in understanding the rules relating to the motions to postpone indefinitely (pages 46-47) and reconsider (page 63).

-Finally as noted above, this in a neither a full translation nor a comprehensive summary of Robert's Rules of Order Newly Revised.
+Finally as noted above, this is neither a full translation nor a comprehensive summary of Robert's Rules of Order Newly Revised.
 It is a guide to the basics of parliamentary procedure covering what the authors believe are common situations most likely to occur in a meeting.
-For more detailed information on all of the motions and rules described in this guide, refer to Robert's Rules of Order Newly Revised, which is throughout the Guide cited as RONR (11th ed.) with specific page references.
+For more detailed information on all of the motions and rules described in this guide, refer to the current edition of Robert's Rules of Order Newly Revised, which is throughout the Guide cited as RONR (12th ed.) with specific section references.

 William J. Puette, Ph.D.

-University of Hawai'i - West O'ahu Professional Registered Parliamentarian (NAP) Certified Parliamentarian (AIP)
+University of Hawai'i - West O'ahu

 Richard Keaoopuaokalani NeSmith, Ph.D.

-University of Hawai'i at Mānoa Kawaihuelani Hawai'inuiākea School of Hawaiian Knowledge
+Consultant, Researcher, Affiliate Faculty Member of The University of Hawai'i at Mānoa, Department of Linguistics